seokhwan/sn_stl/README.md

 <strong>If you don't know it exactly, something undebuggable happens</strong>.
 That's what I have learned through more than 15 years of development.
 I don't want to face such situation again.
 I do want to know more exactly.

 ### You can know it eactly
 SN_STL is writeen simply.
-I referred the book [Data Structures & Algorithm Analysis in C++](https://www.amazon.com/Data-Structures-Algorithm-Analysis-C/dp/013284737X) by Prof. Mark A. Weiss.
+I referred the book [Data Structures & Algorithm Analysis in C++](https://www.amazon.com/Data-Structures-Algorithm-Analysis-C/dp/013284737X) by the Prof. Mark A. Weiss.

 Most of codes are under few hundreds lines, and no function is more than 100 lines.
 I know lines of code is not matter.
 However, the less line the less you need to read and understand.